 A listing of credit unions authorized to operate in Saskatchewan pursuant to the Act is available at:https://www.cudgc.sk.ca/the-role/saskatchewan-credit-unions/

 For information about credit unions select from the options below.

 If you have a complaint about a credit union, we encourage you to take the following steps to resolve it.

 Step 1: Talk to your Credit Union

-Credit unions own Credit Union Central of Saskatchewan also known as SaskCentral, which functions as liquidity manager and key service supplier for Saskatchewan credit unions.
+Credit unions own Credit Union Central of Saskatchewan also known as SaskCentral, which functions as liquidity manager for Saskatchewan credit unions.